armbian/build/README.md

 - Adding a new feature?

-    You are welcome to suggest [or contribute](https://www.armbian.com/get-involved) directly to the code with a pull request.
-In case your proposed changes are large, remember to [discuss](https://forum.armbian.com/forum/4-development/) them prior to development.
+    You are welcome to suggest or contribute directly to the code with a pull request.
+In case your proposed changes are large, remember to discuss them prior to development.

 - Join development?

-    Join regulars on [their active missions](https://armbian.atlassian.net/browse/AR), start maintaining any part of the code, patches, drivers or scripted applications like [armbian-config](https://github.com/armbian/config), address [community wishes](https://github.com/armbian/build/issues),
+    Join regulars on their active missions, start maintaining any part of the code: patches, drivers or scripted applications like [armbian-config](https://github.com/armbian/config), address [community wishes](https://github.com/armbian/build/issues),

 - Help elsewhere?